The standard VAT Rate is 5%. Now you can calculate the vat bill with our Vat Calculator Canada.

 A GST Refund or GST Rebate is a refund of GST that is either paid in error or incurred in other situations.
-Moreover, you are not required to register to the CRA to get refunds.
+Moreover, you are not required to register with the CRA to get refunds.

-Q: Who pays GST Canada?
+Q: Who pays GST in Canada?

 Everyone pays GST in Canada whenever they buy Taxable Goods, Properties, or use Taxable Services.